-Acquired vitamin D deficiency, especially moderate or mild (the so called vitamin D insufficiency) are much more common than previously appreciated.
+Acquired vitamin D deficiency, especially moderate or mild (sometimes referred to as vitamin D insufficiency), is much more common than previously appreciated.
 It may affect more than 50% of populations with limited sunshine exposure and no vitamin D supplementation.
-In the less sever forms of vitamin D deficiency, there is no defective bone matrix mineralization, but an increased bone loss secondary to the perturbations in calcium homeostasis and secondary hyperparathyroidism, which accelerates the development of osteoporosis in post-menopausal women, the elderly population at large in general and some subgroups in particular.
+In the less severe forms of vitamin D deficiency, there is no defective bone matrix mineralization, but an increased bone loss secondary to the perturbations in calcium homeostasis and secondary hyperparathyroidism, which accelerates the development of osteoporosis in post-menopausal women, the elderly population at large in general, and some subgroups in particular such as those on drugs that contribute to bone loss or deficient in calcium intake.
 Osteomalacia, which marks severe vitamin D deficiency, may affect some of these patients as well.
 Based on these observations, it is highly recommended for anyone taking care of the elderly, especially the house or bed bound, institutionalized or patients with physical or mental deficiencies that limit their free movement, to consider and evaluate their vitamin D status.
 It seems to be good clinical practice and cost effective to recommend vitamin D supplementation for populations at risk, as a measure to prevent the deleterious effects of vitamin D deficiency on the musculoskeletal system.

 Hereditary deficiencies in vitamin D action are rare disorders.
-The importance of studying these diseases, stems from the fact that they represent a naturally occurring experimental model that helps to elucidate the function and importance of vitamin D and the VDR-effector system in human beings in vivo.
+The importance of studying these diseases stems from the fact that they represent a naturally occurring experimental model that helps to elucidate the function and importance of vitamin D and the VDReffector system in human beings in vivo.

 VDRs are abundant and widely distributed among most tissues studied and multiple effects of calcitriol are observed on various cell functions in vitro.
 Yet, the clinical and biochemical features in patients with simple hereditary 1,25(OH)2D deficiency and resistance seems to demonstrate that the most important disturbances of clinical relevance are perturbations in mineral and bone metabolism.
 This emphasizes the pivotal role of 1,25(OH)2D in transepithelial net calcium fluxes.
 Moreover, the fact that in patients with extreme end-organ resistance to calcitriol, calcium infusions correct the disturbances in mineral homeostasis and cure the bone disease may support the notion that defective bone matrix mineralization is secondary to disturbances in mineral homeostasis.
-Characterization of the molecular, cellular, and functional defects of the different natural mutants of the human VDR in simple hereditary 1,25(OH)2D deficiency and resistance, demonstrates the essentiality of the VDR as the mediator of calcitriol action and the importance and function of its different domains, i.e. binding of the hormone, an RXR isoform, and binding to a specifically defined DNA region, as well as coactivators and corepressor complexes.
-Thus, studies in patients with hereditary deficiencies in vitamin D action are the essential link between molecular defects and physiological relevant effects in human beings.
+That said, the widespread distribution of the VDR and the enzymes metabolizing vitamin D to its active metabolites have led to numerous studies into its non-skeletal actions with the hope that vitamin D may play a role in the treatment of diseases such as cancer. heart disease. respiratorv illness. inflammatory diseases, and diabetes.
+Characterization of the molecular, cellular, and functional defects of the different natural mutants of the human VDR in simple hereditary $1,25(OH)2D$ deficiency and resistance, demonstrates the essentiality of the VDR as the mediator of calcitriol action and the importance and function of its different domains, i.e., binding of the hormone, an RXR